DWS-2025/project-grupo-6/README.md

 ### User Permissions🕴️
 - **Admin**: full control to create, update, and delete users, products and reviews.
+Can place and delete their orders.
 - **User**: can buy and review products, delete their own reviews and deactivate their account.
 - **Guest**: can browse products and reviews, with the option to register for full access.